Peapack-Gladstone, New Jersey

 Peapack-Gladstone was incorporated as a borough by an act of the New Jersey Legislature on March 28, 1912, from portions of Bedminster, subject to the results of a referendum held on April 23, 1912.
-It is part of the New York metropolitan area, as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area and it is located within the Raritan Valley region.
+It is part of the New York metropolitan area, as well as the larger New York–Newark–Bridgeport, NY-New Jersey-CT-PA Combined Statistical Area and it is located within the Raritan Valley region.

+Peapack is home to historic Natirar as well as the Essex Hunt Club and Fox Hounds.
+In operation until the mid-1930s, the Moses Craig Lime Kilns are located at the center of Peapack.

+Gladstone is home to the Hamilton Farm Golf Club, the Stronghold Soccer Club and the United States Equestrian Team.
+Gill St. Bernard's School, established in 1900, is a private, nonsectarian, coeducational, college preparatory day school, serving students in pre-kindergarten through twelfth grade, located on a 208 acres campus that straddles the borders of Gladstone and neighboring Chester Township in Morris County.

+In the Forbes magazine 2017 ranking of the Most Expensive ZIP Codes in the United States, Gladstone was ranked as the 457th most expensive in the country, with its median home sale price of $938,042.
+In 2018, New Jersey Business Magazine listed Gladstone at 46th in its listing of "The Most Expensive ZIP Codes in New Jersey", with a median sale price 2017 of $627,500.

+History

+Formation

+In 1912, the communities of Peapack and Gladstone found themselves in conflict with the rest of Bedminster.
+Residents of the two communities wanted electric lights, telephones and fire hydrants and resented being forced to pay for rural roads elsewhere in the township.
+Residents petitioned the state legislature for the creation of the borough and the Legislature voted to do so on April 23, 1912.

+Village names

 Peapack is believed to have been derived from "Peapackton,” a Lenape Native American term meaning "marriage of the waters", a reference to the confluence of the Peapack Brook and Raritan River in the area.
 Gladstone was named in honor of William Ewart Gladstone, who served as British Prime Minister several times between 1868 and 1894.
-In operation until the mid-1930s, the Moses Craig lime kiln is located at the center of Peapack.